sunjerry019/physicsOlympiadNotes/README.md

 # physicsOlympiadNotes
-Backup of the sources for my SJPO Training Notes
+Backup of the sources for my SJPO Training Notes.
+Feel free to adapt any of them!